fringefilmsoz/SIP/Installation.md

 Once the program is installed, you will probably want it to start automatically when the Raspberry Pi boots up.
 This will ensure that the program will be running even after recovering from a power outage.

 There are a couple of ways to accomplish this.
 The simplest is to add some start-up commands to a file named “rc.local” which is in a directory named “/etc”.
-However, the recommended method is to use a script in /etc/init.d.
+However, the recommended method for recent versions of Raspbian (jessie) is to use a script in /etc/systemd.

 ### <span class="mw-headline" id="The_recommended_method:">The recommended method:</span>

-#### <span class="mw-headline" id="Starting_sip.py_from_a_script_in_.2Fetc.2Finit.d">Starting sip.py from a script in /etc/init.d</span>
+#### <span class="mw-headline" id="Starting_sip.py_from_a_script_in_.2Fetc.2Fsystemd">Starting sip.py from a script in /etc/systemd</span>

 Here's the best way to automatically start sip.py on boot instead of using /etc/rc.local.
-This is the preferred method and a file (sip.sh) is included with the program distribution to make setup easy.
+This is the preferred method and a file (sip.service) is included with the program distribution to make setup easy.

-The advantage of using an /etc/init.d script is that you can easily stop, start, and check the status of sip.py.
+The advantage of using a systemd script is that you can easily stop, start, and check the status of sip.py.
 Since /etc/rc.local is only executed on boot up, it's a little awkward to stop sip.py and start it again without rebooting or a typing bunch of commands.
-The script was adapted from the Debian skeleton template in /etc/init.d.

-1. Copy the script file to /etc/init.d and rename it to sip (without the .sh extension).
-Log into the SIP directory and run the command:
+1. Copy the script file to /etc/systemd/system.
+Run the command:

-    <pre>sudo cp sip.sh /etc/init.d/sip</pre>
+    <pre>sudo cp /SIP/sip.service /etc/systemd/system/</pre>

-2. Make the script executable:

-    <pre>sudo chmod +x /etc/init.d/sip</pre>

-3. Activate auto start on boot:

-    <pre>sudo update-rc.d sip defaults</pre>
+2. Enable sip service:

+    <pre>sudo systemctl enable sip.service</pre>

-4. Reboot the Pi:
+3. Reboot the Pi:

     <pre>sudo reboot</pre>